yoavram-lab/Self-Replicating-Artificial-Neural-Networks/README.md

 `python evolutionary_experiment/run_experiment --parameters=evolutionary_experiment/parameters/example.json`

 On nVIDIA Titan X, a single generation execution time takes between 1 to 3 minutes.
-Thus, a whole experiment of 100 generations should take approximately 3 and a half hours.
+Thus, a whole experiment of 100 generations should take approximately 3.5 hours.
 Note that due to the small size of the population, it might collapse during the first generations, before reaching lower mutation rates and stablizing.
 In this case, no valid SeRANN is left to reproduce and the experiment ends.

 ### Results